amajinz/SecretDiary--MERN-Stack/README.md

 ## Encryption

 - Diaries' contents are encrypted in browser with secret key provided by user.
-- User needs to provide secret to decode a diary.
+- User needs to provide secret to decrypt a diary.
 The secret will be saved in Redux until logout.
 - Redux only stores one pair of { diary.id: secret}.
 - Traffic are secured with HTTPS.